 - A for-profit child care centre that is part of a condominium, is assessed based on the direct comparison approach to value.

 - Some child care centres may be part of a Section 37 Planning Act Agreement.
 These properties may have a nominal assessed value applied.

 Child care centres may be classified as part of the residential property class if they meet the following conditions:

-- The land is owned by a non-profit organization and used for child-care purposes and the property would not otherwise be in the commercial or industrial property class.
+- The land is used and leased by a non-profit child care centre for child care purposes and the land would not otherwise be in the commercial or industrial property class.

 The following child care centres do not qualify for inclusion in the residential property class, and are therefore assessed as commercial property: